Called

 As a general rule of thumb, our courses offer college/graduate level content with a high school level work load.

-Each ten week course is worth one credit.
+Each ten week course is worth one, two, or three credits depending on course load.

 The course load for a one credit course is estimated over ten weeks to take 3-5 hrs per week.
 This includes reading assignments, interacting in discussions, completing quizzes and completing homework.
 A usual three credit course at a university requires 15-20 hours per week.